MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 The only fields to change are :

 * `Client ID`: `keycloak-otoroshi-backoffice`
-* `Client Secret`: Paste the Secret from the Credentials Keycloak page.
+* `Client Secret`: Paste the secret from the Credentials Keycloak page.
 In my case, it's something like `90c9bf0b-2c0c-4eb0-aa02-72195beb9da7`
 * `Callback URL`: `http://otoroshi.oto.tools:8080/backoffice/auth0/callback`

 At the bottom of the page, disable the `secure` button (because we're using http and this configuration avoid to include cookie in an HTTP Request without secure channel, typically HTTPs).
 Nothing else to change, just save the configuration.